yafp/interAPTive/README.md

 # Supported environments
-interAPTive was tested on so far on
+interAPTive should work on all Debian-based Linux distributions.
+It was tested in the past on the following setups:
 - Ubuntu 14.04
+- Ubuntu 15.10
 - Ubuntu 16.04